areaDetector/ffmpegViewer/README.md

 How to build
 ------------

 First ensure that you have the above 3rd party libraries installed.
-The Qt installation must be in your path.
+The Qt4 installation must be in your path and an EPICS environment (particularly the EPICS_BASE variable) must also be defined in the environment.

 Set the FFMPEG_PREFIX environment variable to point to the installation directory of your ffmpeg library.
 Then build using qmake, make, make install.